2020–21 Michigan State Spartans men's basketball team

 The 2020–21 Michigan State Spartans men's basketball team represented Michigan State University in the 2020–21 NCAA Division I men's basketball season.
-The Spartans were led by 26th-year head coach Tom Izzo and played their home games at Breslin Center in East Lansing, Michigan as members of the Big Ten Conference.
+The Spartans were led by 26th-year head coach Tom Izzo, and played their home games at Breslin Center in East Lansing, Michigan as members of the Big Ten Conference.

 The Spartans finished the regular season 15–13, 9–11 in Big Ten play to finish in a tie for eighth place.
 The 9–11 finish marked the first time the Spartans had finished with a record under .500 in conference play under Izzo.
-As the No. 9 seed in the Big Ten tournament, they lost to No. 8-seeded Maryland marking the first time the Spartans did not play in the quarterfinals of the Big Ten tournament in the tournament's history.
+As the No. 9 seed in the Big Ten tournament, they lost to No. 8-seeded Maryland, marking the first time the Spartans did not play in the quarterfinals of the Big Ten tournament in the tournament's history.
 The Spartans received an at-large bid to the NCAA tournament as the No. 11 seed in the East region.
 The selection marked the school's 23rd straight tournament appearance.
 In their First Four matchup, they were defeated by UCLA.

-With Duke failing to make the NCAA tournament, Izzo took over the streak for the longest consecutive appearances in the tournament by a coach with 23.
+With Duke failing to make the NCAA tournament, Izzo took over the streak for the longest consecutive appearances in the tournament by a coach, with 23.

 Previous season

 The Spartans finished the 2019–20 season 22–9, 14–6 in Big Ten play to earn a share of their third straight Big Ten regular season championship.
 Their season ended following the cancellation of postseason tournaments due to the coronavirus pandemic.
-MSU was led by Cassius Winston who averaged 18.6 points and 5.9 assists per game and Xavier Tillman who averaged 13.7 points and 10.3 rebounds per game.
+MSU was led by Cassius Winston, who averaged 18.6 points and 5.9 assists per game, and Xavier Tillman, who averaged 13.7 points and 10.3 rebounds per game.

 COVID-19 issues

 On November 9, it was announced that Tom Izzo had tested positive for COVID-19 and would quarantine for 14 days.
-Izzo returned to the team on November 23.
+He returned to the team on November 23.

-On January 13, 2021, the school announced that Izzo's son, walk-on Stephen Izzo had tested positive for the virus.
-Freshman center Mady Sissoko also tested positive for the virus.
-Both players would be required to quarantine and sit out for 17 days.
-That same day, a third player tested positive for Michigan State leading to the postponement of the Iowa game on January 14.
-The next day the school postponed its January 17 game against Indiana.
-On January 18, the school announced that three more members of the MSU program, including walk-on Davis Smith, had tested positive the day before and that the game against Illinois on January 23 would also be postponed.
+On January 13, 2021, the school announced that Izzo's son, walk-on Stephen Izzo, had tested positive for the virus.
+Freshman center Mady Sissoko also tested positive.
+Both players were required to quarantine and sit out for 17 days.
+That same day, a third player for Michigan State tested positive, leading to the postponement of the Iowa game on January 14.
+The next day, the school postponed its January 17 game against Indiana.
+On January 18, the school announced that three more members of the MSU program, including walk-on Davis Smith, had tested positive the day before, and that the game against Illinois on January 23 would also be postponed.

 Shortly before returning to play on January 28, the school announced that Gabe Brown and assistant coach Dane Fife had tested positive and would miss further time due to COVID-19 protocols.